martinmcconnell/fyp-doc/notes.md

 Before the internet distribution of academic articles to a global audience was extremely difficult, it required proof-reading, typesetting, printing and distribution.
-However since the ubiquity of the Internet the majority of tasks performed by publishers has shrunk enormously, in fact publishers now expect researchers to submit digital copies of their work tat require no further typesetting or processing and as for digital distribution printing has become unnecessary.
+However since the ubiquity of the Internet the majority of tasks performed by publishers has shrunk enormously, in fact publishers now expect researchers to submit digital copies of their work that require no further typesetting or processing and as for digital distribution printing has become unnecessary.
 Copying is now simple and free and worldwide distribution is instantaneous online. **(Taylor, 2012)**

-The purpose of this project is to create a system for the publication of scientific articles which can be reviewed publicly where every reviewer is in possession of a digital signature for verification.
-The digital signature will be provided utilising the Metamask wallet browser extension and app, In order to log in to the web app and to verify identity to be able to review a wallet must be used, this wallet will cryptographically secure each users contributions and will allow for a token to be created as a rewards system for all contributions, review, publication.
-The contents of the website are distributed between all members of via IPFS a decentralised system, this is where the website will be hosted/distributed.

 According to **(Chow & Birdwell, 2022)** There is an increased distrust in scientific research in many fields of study and the main purpose of this system is to remove the corporate and empirical structure of the